SNAP Guide for Farmers Markets

 The Supplemental Nutrition Assistance Program (SNAP) is administered by the United States Department of Agriculture’s (USDA) Food and Nutrition Service (FNS), and serves as the nation’s largest domestic hunger safety net.
 FNS works with state-level agencies and partners to inform the public of nutrition assistance opportunities, sign up beneficiaries, and ensure program integrity.
-To receive SNAP benefits, eligible individuals must apply through their states.
+To receive SNAP benefits, eligible individuals must apply through their state agency.

-Congress provides the parameters for SNAP through the Farm Bill- a 5 year sweeping piece of legislation that also includes rural development initiatives, crop insurance, energy programs, etc. FNS takes the legislative language from the Farm Bill and turns it into SNAP program rules for the whole nation.
-State legislatures can add additional rules on eligibility or disqualification and generally build on the framework they’re given by FNS.
+Congress provides the parameters for SNAP through the Farm Bill—a 5 year sweeping piece of legislation that also includes rural development initiatives, crop insurance, energy programs, and the forest service.
+FNS takes the legislative language from the Farm Bill and turns it into nationwide SNAP program rules.
+State legislatures can then add additional rules on eligibility or disqualification, and build on the framework they’re given by FNS.
 Each state administers SNAP in the department of its own choosing.
-SNAP transactions use electronic benefit transfer (EBT) technology on a swipe card similar to your average debit card.
+SNAP transactions use electronic benefit transfer (EBT) technology on a swipe card similar to a debit card.
 States often call their SNAP cards by different names.
 For example, in Florida, SNAP is administered by the Department of Children and Families, using their “Access” card, while in Michigan, it’s administered by the Department of Human Services, using their “Bridge” card.
 To find the contact person and agency for SNAP in your state, visit our State Resource Page.

 For information on the history of SNAP at farmers markets over the years, visit FMC’s SNAP advocacy page.
 For state-by-state data on SNAP sales and SNAP-authorized markets, download FMC’s SNAP data Excel workbook.